Photo courtesy ASMP member David Hume Kennerly

 Lou Jones specializes in location photography for corporate and editorial clients like Federal Express, Nike, National Geographic, and Aetna.
 He has completed assignments in 50 countries, photographing royalty and the third world, the sacred and profane.
 With a lifelong passion for photojournalism and social documentary, Jones has worked with institutions like Amnesty International and the Massachusetts Association for the Blind, and has photographed many jazz legends like Miles Davis, 12 Olympic Games, and inmates on death row.
 Jones’s work is included in collections at Smithsonian Institution, Decordova Museum, Gallery Saintonge, and the Center for Fine Art Photography.
 His website is www.fotojones.com.

-Tom Kennedy, Pro Tem is the Executive Director of ASMP.
-Tom governs all aspects of the Society’s growth, working closely with ASMP’s Board of Directors and Chapter Leadership.
-He represents ASMP at events throughout the country and internationally, and oversees membership, financial and legislative matters.
+Tom Kennedy, Pro Tem is the former Executive Director of ASMP.
+Tom governed all aspects of the Society’s growth, working closely with ASMP’s Board of Directors and Chapter Leadership.
+He represented ASMP at events throughout the country and internationally, and oversaw membership, financial and legislative matters.

 Andrea Ellen Reed is a multimedia artist that specializes in photography and film.
 Her work is centered around the lives of Black Americans.
 Reed began shooting during her undergraduate studies at Howard University.
 She continued her studies at the Academy of Art University where she received her MFA in Photography.
 Her work illustrating the lives of Black Americans has been exhibited both nationally and internationally, and has been awarded with the Tim Hetherington Visionary Award for excellence in film.